 Foundation Portfolio Review

-Upon completion of the 27 credits of the Foundation program, the student submits a Portfolio for review by the College.
+Upon completion of the 30 credits of the Foundation program, the student submits a portfolio for review by the College.
 Successful completion of the Portfolio Review demonstrates the student's understanding and ability to reflectively synthesize the learning of the Foundation program.
 Read more at Foundation Portfolio Review.

 Foundation Practice Assessment

-[applies to all programs, except MDS and Distance tracks]
+(applies to all programs except MDS and online tracks)

 The Foundation Assessment introduces students to the Practice assessment process.
 It is separate from the Foundation Portfolio Review and is incorporated into the FND2003: Community Practice course which occurs in a student's second semester.
 Based on coursework completed during CityLab and Community Practice, students develop graphic evidence which is assessed by their course instructor and a Practice Examiner at the end of the semester.